Aconex/drakov/README.md

 Mock server that implements the [API Blueprint](http://apiblueprint.org/) specification:

+## Community

+We have setup a google group to assist with the answering of questions any users of Drakov may have.

+It can be found at [https://groups.google.com/forum/?hl=en#!forum/drakov-api-server](https://groups.google.com/forum/?hl=en#!forum/drakov-api-server)

 ## Note on Dependencies

 You will need to have `g++` and `make` installed on your system so `npm install` can compile the [Snow Crash](https://github.com/apiaryio/snowcrash) library.